 The heat pump can support the system in cooling or heating mode for a specific time (which can be set via a parameter), then it will be deactivated.
 Once this set heating time has expired, only the boiler is activated.
-The heating of the DHW water heater is, on the other hand, guaranteed by the activation of the boiler alone.
+The DHW production is, however, guaranteed by the activation of the boiler.

-If you only want to use photovoltaic input, jumper SG If you only want to use smart grid input, jumper EVU
+If you only want to use smart grid input, jumper EVU